Postgraduate Year 1 (PGY1), Pharmacy Residency Program

 - Serve as Drug Information Resident on call on a rotating basis

 - Staff a minimum of 35 shifts during the residency year, including some weekends and holidays

 - Staff a minimum of 5 shifts for each rotation with a staffing component

 Stipends and Benefits

-- The California Health-Systems Pharmacists (CSHP) Seminar Meeting in the Fall
+- The California Health-Systems Pharmacists (CSHP) Seminar Meeting

-- The ASHP Midyear Clinical Meeting in December
+- The ASHP Midyear Clinical Meeting

-- The Western States Residency/Preceptor meeting in May in San Diego, California.
+- The Western States Residency/Preceptor Meeting

 - The Pediatric Pharmacy Advocacy Group Annual Meeting